 For showtimes, click here.

-Director John Ford discovered the story for The Quiet Man, written by Maurice Walsh, in the Saturday Evening Post and purchased the rights on February 25, 1936 for ten dollars (though the studio would pay the author more later on).
+Director John Ford discovered the story for The Quiet Man, written by Maurice Walsh, in the Saturday Evening Post.
+He purchased the rights on February 25, 1936 for ten dollars (though the studio would pay the author more later on).

 However, Ford’s passion project (which he wanted to make in Technicolor and on location in Ireland) wasn’t easy by any stretch as he had to convince the studio and raise the funds.